 For Thursday’s episode of Philosophy in Action Radio, I posted a preview of my podcast on “Finding Good Prospects for Romance and Friendship.”
-The full podcast is available for sale for $15.
-That preview is now available for streaming or downloading.
-You’ll find it on the episode’s preview page, as well as below.
+That preview is now available for streaming or downloading, and the full podcast is available for purchase.

 Remember, you can automatically download podcasts of Philosophy in Action Radio by subscribing to Philosophy in Action’s Podcast RSS Feed:

 - Enhanced M4A Feed: Subscribe via iTunes or another podcast player

 - Standard MP3 Feed: Subscribe via iTunes or another podcast player